 You might find the Guide to Psychiatric Crisis and Civil Commitment Process, developed by our NAMI Virginia State Organization, extremely helpful.
-It provide a comprehensive overview of each step of the process.
+It provides a comprehensive overview of each step of the process.
 (Keep in mind that this is reflective of Virginia Commonwealth’s laws regarding involuntary commitment; you will want to investigate the laws applying to the state in which you are living.
-A helpful resource for this is The Treatment Advocacy Center maintains a section of its website dedicated to Civil Commitment Laws in Each State.)
+A helpful resource for this is The Treatment Advocacy Center, which maintains a section of its website dedicated to Civil Commitment Laws in Each State.)

 If you wish to move in this direction, the Special Needs Alliance is an organization that provides additional information on the Guardianship process as well as legal referrals to attorneys skilled in this area.

 Additionally, you may want to reach out to your local NAMI Affiliate to ask if there is a family member in your community who has gone through the process and who would be willing to share with you their experience and answer questions you may have about the process.